austin006/3d_printed_quad/docs/software/docker.md

 source install/setup.bash

 # Try one of the ROS2 launch files
+# 1 quadrotor, keyboard commands
 ros2 launch px4_offboard offboard_velocity_control.launch.py
+# 3 quadrotors, automatic flying to waypoints
 ros2 launch px4_offboard multi_waypoint_swarm.launch.py num_vehicles:=3
+# 5 quadrotors, automatic flying to waypoints
+ros2 launch px4_offboard multi_waypoint_swarm.launch.py num_vehicles:=5

+# Start QGroundControl.
+An xterm window will open up and try to start QGC but it is not saved in the expected location.
+Find the xterm window where QGC failed to launch and run the following command
+/root/QGroundControl/Apprun
 ```

 If the launch files didn't work try testing everything separately, follow these steps: